BenjaminCrout/Exercises/Readme.txt

 and if you make it to 100, you will have lived 3144960000 seconds.
 Make them count!

 NOTE: Use descriptive variable names, and calculate the values.

+Expected output for lrthw_ex1.rb file when run from the command line is:

+Hello World!
+Hello Again
+I like typing this.
+This is fun.
+Yay!
+Printing.
+I'd much rather you 'not'.
+I "said" do not touch this.

+NOTE: This exercise can be found at http://ruby.learncodethehardway.org/book/ex1.html